swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 ### Stripping indentation from a literal

+Indentation stripping is performed on the raw source code, after the delimiter has been located but before backslash escapes are interpreted.
+That means that, when we talk about an "LF", we mean a physical LF in the code, not a logical LF after escapes have been processed—we will match escaped newlines, but not `\n` escapes.
+Similarly, tabs are actual physical tab characters, not `\t` escapes.
-For the purposes of this section:

-* A "whitespace character" is either U+0020 SPACE or U+0009 CHARACTER TABULATION.
+For the purposes of this section, a "whitespace character" is either a tab or U+0020 SPACE.
 This is how `Lexer::lexWhitespace()` currently defines whitespace in code; if that's changed, the indentation stripping algorithm should change to match.

-* Backslash escapes are *not* interpreted.
-A backslashed LF is treated as a backslash followed by an LF, not as an invisible sequence.
-A `\n` sequence is treated as a backslash followed by a lowercase "n", not an LF character.

-* CR characters preceding an LF should be ignored; if we say, for instance, "delimiter followed by LF", that should also match delimiter-CR-LF.

-Indentation stripping is enabled if **both** of the following are true:

-1. The opening delimiter is immediately followed by an LF.

-2. All characters between the last LF in the string and the closing delimiter are whitespace characters.
-(There may be zero whitespace characters.)

-If condition #2 is met, and condition #1 would be met except that there is other whitespace between the opening delimiter and the LF, a warning should be emitted with a fix-it to remove the whitespace.

-If indentation stripping is enabled:
+After locating the delimiters of the string, the lexer:

+1. Examines the characters between the last LF and the closing delimiter.
+If there are any non-whitespace characters in this stretch (or there are no LFs in the string), indentation stripping is disabled, and we skip the remaining steps.

-1. The whitespace between the literal's last LF and its ending delimiter is recorded as the amount of indentation for that string literal.
+2. Records the exact sequence of whitespace between the last LF and the closing delimiter as the indentation to be removed.

-2. The compiler examines the string, looking at each LF.
-If the succeeding characters exactly match the recorded indentation, those characters are removed from the string literal contents.
-If the characters do not match, a warning should be emitted.
+3. Examines the characters after each LF.
+If they exactly match the recorded indentation, the characters are removed from the string literal contents.
+Otherwise, a warning should be emitted.

-3. The LF at the beginning of the string literal is removed.

 At this point, the remaining text should undergo normal processing, including processing of backslash escapes.